 If you love traveling and meeting interesting people, training to become a Tour Guide or Tour Director is the greatest gift you can give yourself.

 A fulfilling life of excitement and wonder is just one decision away.
 Like so many others who took that first step, this really could be what you’ve been looking for.

 Concert pianist, Olympic swimming finalist, game show contestant, fashion designer, practicing Los Angeles attorney, college student, history teacher, empty nester, Fortune 500 CEO, trapeze artist, retired police officer, minister, chef, film producer, gemologist, television producer, auctioneer, stockyard auctioneer and soap opera actress.

-Answer: They are all professional tour directors and tour guides, graduates of ITMI.
+Answer: They are all professional tour directors and tour guides and graduates of ITMI.

 It may appear that each of the jobs would be fulfilling in themselves.
-No matter what background they may have, there is a special bond shared by these people created by the desire to interact one-on-one with people from cultures and countries from around the world.
+No matter what background people may have, there is a special bond shared by all, created by the desire to interact one-on-one with people from different cultures and countries from around the world.